This website provides information to help people care for nature in their yards and along their neighborhood streets by

 Key Information to Improve Habitat in Your Yard

-• what invasive plants are — and the harm that they do
+- what invasive plants are — and the harm that they do

-• common invasive plants in Takoma Park and how to remove them
+- what are the common invasive plants in Takoma Park and how to remove them

-• how Takoma Park residents are fighting the good fight against invasive plants
+- how Takoma Park residents are fighting the good fight against invasive plants

-• which native plants suit the light, water, and other conditions in your yard,
+- which native plants suit the light, water, and other conditions in your yard

-• who to hire to ease the burden of creating habitat in your yard.
+- who to hire to ease the burden of creating habitat in your yard

 Learn about yard care practices that maintain and improve the quality of the habitat in your yard